 Unlocking Alcatraz uses the Understanding by Design framework, incorporates Common Core Standards and Standards for Literacy in History/Social Studies.

 Tickets for self-guided field trips are also available to public schools that have a high percentage of students receiving free and reduced lunches, and private schools with a high percentage of scholarship recipients.
-Tickets are available by application only for visits between November and March, excluding holidays.
-We are no longer accepting applications for the 2018 - 2019 school year.
-Applications for the 2019 - 2020 school year will open on July 29, 2019.
+Tickets are available by application only for visits between November and May, excluding holidays.
+Applications for the 2019 - 2020 school year are now CLOSED.
+Applications for the 2020-2021 school year will reopen in summer 2020.

-In addition, classes must have a specific educational reason for visiting Alcatraz.
-This can be based either on a particular Alcatraz story (for example, American Indian youth learning about the Indians of All Tribes occupation), or a specific state mandated curriculum (Civil War, criminal justice system, etc.) which Alcatraz offers an opportunity to meet.
+In addition, academic classes must have a specific curriculum-based reason which Alcatraz offers a unique opportunity to meet.
+Visits that are primarily recreational in nature (including after-school groups) will not be approved under the School Access Program.
 Groups should not be more than 60 people and must include one adult leader (over 21 years of age) for every seven youths below the age of 18.
 Youths must be accompanied by an adult chaperone at all times on the island.

 All island visits must begin no later than 11:00 am ferry departing Pier 33.
-Priority is given to schools who have not previously participated in this program.
 Because of the high demand for this program, classes meeting the program criteria will be selected on a first-come, first-served basis.
-Selected groups will be directed to Alcatraz Cruises to receive tickets.
+Selected groups will be directed to Alcatraz City Cruises to receive tickets.